JoshKing56/PhenoPi/README.md

 1. Code for the python application on the raspberry pi
 2. Recieving end code for the host machine

+If you have any questions, feel free to contact me at joshua.king@ucdconnect.ie.

 ## Dependencies
 The following are dependencies for this project:
 ### Python #TODO: See if I can use python 3.6